KevCui/mitm-scripts/README.md

 ## mitm-replace

-This scrip will replace the specific string to another on.
+This scrip will replace the specific string to another one.
 Like *mitm-rewrite*, a `replace-router.yaml` is used to link URL and yaml file in `response` folder.
 In the yaml file, the old and new strings can be defined.
 Don't forget to uncomment URLs in `replace-router.yaml` and make it work on the fly!

 ### HOW TO USE: